How can I get my data from Xero? How can I use Excel with Xero? How can I have my data consistent and fresh, or is It too techie for me?

-The idea is to easily work with the Xero data from Excel to build a custom solution for your financial reporting.
+The idea is to efficiently work with the Xero data from Excel to build a custom solution for your financial reporting.

 - Xero will always contain your original and raw data.
-Always backed up and available from their great platform.
+Always backed up and available from their excellent platform.

 - Excel will get your data from Xero.
-Easily updated and refreshed.
+It is easily updated and refreshed.
 You will not need to add plugins to make it work.

 No worries, we got your back!

-There are only 3 main steps, plus a little of magic sauce.
-You may need some initial time to set this up but that will be necessary only for the first time.
+There are only three main steps, plus a little magic sauce.
+You may need some initial time to set this up, but that will be necessary only for the first time.
 Then everything will be available to your Excel sheet.
 We will: